kitten/fluorine/docs/introduction/concepts.md

 # Concepts

-This is an extensive document, describing Fluorine's concepts and patterns.

-- It will explain every major part of Fluorine's structure, ideas and concepts
-- It will also give examples for each pattern, so you know how to apply these
+This document describes every major part of Fluorine's structure, ideas, and concepts while providing examples for each pattern so you can apply them yourself.

+As much as possible, Fluorine tries to be lightweight and encourage good patterns.
+If it gets in your way, post an issue!

 ## Index